 Myth: When victims choose to stay in an abusive relationship, it is their own fault that they are being hurt.

 Reality: In fact, victims remain in abusive relationships for many reasons.
 Always focus on an abuser’s harmful actions rather than the choices a victim must make out of necessity.

 Myth: Commitment is the most important value in a relationship.

 Reality: Many times, people glorify those who “stand by” their partner, believing that marriage vows are more important than a victim’s wellbeing.
 However, not everything can be forgiven or forgotten.
 Abuse never occurs in a healthy relationship.

 Myth: If you’re a man, you cannot experience abuse because women are not violent.

 Reality: Anyone can experience abuse.
 The media often places a focus on female victims and male abusers.
 However, men can be victims, women can be abusive, and violence can occur between two men, two women, or outside of a romantic relationship, such as between older adults or people with disabilities and their caretakers.

 Finally, research local organizations and state laws to understand where you can start getting involved.
-In addition to offering comprehensive domestic violence services to abused women, children, men, and nonbinary people to 23 cities and towns on Masschusetts’ North Shore, HAWC provides the public with volunteer and internship opportunities.
+In addition to offering comprehensive domestic violence services to abused women, children, men, and nonbinary people to 23 cities and towns on Massachusetts’ North Shore, HAWC provides a robust volunteer program.
+Click HERE to explore current opportunities.